Low investment business ideas to start online

 Readers can order your book in paperback directly from Amazon.
 Amazon’s print on demand service means that your book can always be available in hard copy too.
 That means more chances for sales for you, especially if your book has appeal to readers who prefer the look, feel and smell of a real book rather than reading on an electronic device.

 If you want physical copies of your book in different formats, perhaps to sell at local events or in-store, print on demand publishers mean you don’t need that book deal.
 All you need is your content.
-You can buy your copies in bulk, which can help reduce the cost per item.
-If you know you’re going to definitely sell a certain number, you could take pre-orders or crowdfund your print order.
+You can buy your copies in bulk, which can help reduce the cost per item, and if you know you’re going to definitely sell a certain number, you could take pre-orders or crowdfund your print order.

 Once you’ve published – either using print-on-demand or by publishing on Amazon – you’ll need to market your book.
 Getting your social media set up is just the first of many steps to making money from your work.

 If you’re already publishing online, you might choose to create and sell your book alongside your website or blog.
 It’s certainly a great way to create ideas for extra content!
 You can talk about your book across your social media, write Q&As, blog posts, and so on.
 You can even release extracts to encourage people to want to read more!

 Print on demand doesn’t just work for books and t-shirts!
 If you’re a talented artist or photographer, you can sell your work on posters, postcards, and prints on canvas.
 That said, remember, you don’t have to be an artist or designer to start a great poster business.
 Photographers can print their work, and even poets with a flair for design can start their business this way.
 Don’t forget that you can work with designers from those freelance work websites we talked about earlier.

 For well-known artists and photographers with an existing following, this is a great way to extend your business.
 You can use this method to provide specially commissioned work, or offer it as an option where you’re photographing events.
 Think about wedding photographers offering prints on canvas as part of a package deal, for example.